Skip to content

 Notes:

-• The protocol attribute on the tag (or on #[AsFilesystemFactory]) must match protocol()->name exactly.
-The bundle does not enforce this at compile time, but the registry will fail at boot if mismatched.
+• The type attribute on the tag (or on #[AsFilesystemFactory]) must match type() exactly.

-• A protocol can be served by exactly one factory; registering two factories for the same protocol fails at compile time.
+• A type can be served by exactly one factory; registering two factories for the same type fails at compile time.

-• Within a single fstab, a protocol can be mounted exactly once — this is enforced by FilesystemTable itself.
-To use the same backend twice (e.g. two S3 buckets), put each one in its own fstab.
+• Within a single fstab, a mount protocol (the YAML key under filesystems:) can be used exactly once — this is enforced by FilesystemTable itself.
+To mount the same backend twice with different options (e.g. two S3 buckets), use two distinct mount protocols pointing to the same type.

 Comparison with league/flysystem-bundle